ivanzusko/react-bubble-preloader/README.md

 ```

 ## Customization
-All props are not required, only if you want to customize
+All props are not required, only if you want to customize:

 Property | Type | Description
 :---|:---|:---
 `bubble` | object | with `width` and `height` keys, which accept any kind of size units